OctopusDeploy/blog/blog/2017-11/secured-tomcat-from-scratch.md

 ![Tomcat Service](tomcat-service.png "width=500")

 :::hint
 Tomcat does not need to be restarted after an application is deployed.
-This script is run to allow Tomcat to pick up the certificate, and would not be found in a production deployment project that only deploys an application.
+This script is run to allow Tomcat to pick up the certificate.
 :::

 ## Run the Deployment